AcePhoton8604/Enhanced-and-Tweaked/README.md

-# EnhancedTweaksDatapack
+# Enhanced and Tweaked Datapack
-An experimental datapack for Minecraft 1.16 and above
+An experimental datapack for Minecraft 1.16 and above.
+Experimental meaning that this datapack is more of a prototype and test-run